Avi Loeb’s Statement on UAPs to the House Oversight and Accountability Committee

 In addition, archival data from sensors aboard U.S. Government satellites indicated that on January 8, 2014, a meter-size object from outside the Solar System collided with Earth.
 The bolide, called IM1, was moving relative to the Sun faster than 95% of nearby stars and exhibited material strength beyond all documented meteorites in NASA’s CNEOS catalog.
 Its interstellar origin was confirmed by the U.S. Space Command in an official memorandum to NASA’s Science Mission Directorate, dated March 1, 2022.

-The anomalies displayed by these first two ISOs triggered my curiosity on whether any of them might have been manufactured technologically by an extraterrestrial (ET) NASA-like agency from a distant star.
+The anomalies displayed by these first two ISOs triggered my curiosity as to whether any of them might have been manufactured technologically by an extraterrestrial (ET) NASA-like agency from a distant star.

 The puzzling appearance of unfamiliar objects close to Earth was admitted publicly by U.S. government officials.
 Reports on UAPs from the Director of National Intelligence (DNI), Avril Haines, led in 2022 to the establishment of a new office under DNI and the Department of Defense, called the All-Domain Anomaly Resolution Office (AARO).
 The official statement from AARO so far is: “To date, AARO has not discovered any verifiable information to substantiate claims that any programs regarding the possession or reverse-engineering of extraterrestrial materials have existed in the past or exist currently.”